 The demographic dynamics of the study area show the most active reproductive age group from 20-30 years were the most encountered representing 57.3% of total respondents.
 This is expected because the study is on reproductive age groups.
-Larger proportions were in monogamous marriage with 86.7% of the rest as single parents (11.1%) and 2.2 % in polygamous marriages (Table 4.2).
-This is understandable because the study area is a characterized by people of different origins with varying beliefs and experiences which is further confirmed with 61.9% of the people being given birth to outside the region.
+Larger proportions were in monogamous marriage (86.7%)with the rest as single parents (11.1%) and 2.2 % in polygamous marriages.
+This understandable because the study area is characterized by people of different origins with varying beliefs and experiences which is further confirmed with 61.9% of the people born outside the region.